Common SSL Certificate Errors and How to Fix Them

 How to Fix It:

-- Update Your Server Configuration: Ensure your server supports modern SSL/TLS protocols (e.g., TLS 1.2 or TLS 1.3).
+- Update SSL/TLS Protocols: Ensure your server supports the latest SSL/TLS versions (e.g., TLS 1.2 or TLS 1.3).

 What It Means:

-This error occurs when your website gets stuck in a redirect loop, often caused by improper HTTPS redirection settings.
+This error occurs when your website gets stuck in an infinite loop of redirects, often caused by improper HTTPS redirection settings.

 - Conflicting redirect rules in your server configuration.